Håkan Sandberg (footballer): Club career

-On 5 July 1984, Sandberg joined AEK Athens and immediately stood out, not only for his distinctive appearance, but also for his playing style.
-Alongside Thomas Mavros and Márton Esterházy, created an effective offensive triplet in the team.
-An unforgettable highlight of his career was Mavros' goal against Apollon Athens in December 1984, when alongside Sandberg he played a "volleyball" with headers in the opponent's area before scoring.
+On 5 July 1984, Sandberg moved to Greece and was transferred to AEK Athens for a fee of 8 million drachmas.
+He immediately stood out for his distinctive appearance and for his playing style.
+Alongside Thomas Mavros and Márton Esterházy, created an effective offensive triplet in the team. Οn 2 December 1984 in a home match against Apollon Athens he made an assist to Mavros, where the players exchanged headers before the latter scored.
 During his spell at AEK he scored two hat-tricks against Panachaiki at home and Ethnikos Piraeus away from home.
 He also scored a brace in the away defeat against Panathinaikos with 3–2.
 He was the scorer for his club in the 1–1 at home against Olympiacos.

-In the summer of 1987, he left AEK and signed with Olympiacos, but essentially his participation and contribution to the "red and whites" was near to nothing, since he was suffering from injuries.
+On 2 July 1987, he was released from AEK and signed for Olympiacos.
+His participation and contribution to the "red and whites" was near to nothing, since he was suffering from injuries.
 He returned to Sweden in 1988 to finish up his career with GIF Sundsvall.